 Raise your hand if you’re ready.

-This is the nature of personal patterns and the way in which they develop.
+This is the nature of life patterns and the way in which they develop.
 You do something in response to something else.
 Maybe it works; maybe it doesn’t.
-Then you do the same thing next time the situation arises.
+Then you do the same thing the next time the situation arises.
 Patterned responses can seem efficient; they allow you to bring what you have learned in the past to address what is before you today.

 But think about it.
 Is any situation truly the same as what has already occurred?